 The initial handling of digital evidence can be divided into four phases: identification, collection, acquisition, and preservation.

 The identification phase's purpose and scope are to identify the digital evidence relevant to the case.
 It is possible that this evidence will span multiple devices, systems, servers, and cloud accounts.
 With a mobile phone, the data is not isolated only to the device.
 The data contained in the device can be synced to cloud storage or another mobile device or backed up onto a computer.

 Identification also requires comprehensive documentation.
 Documentation is critical throughout the entire investigative process, but especially in the beginning, as any mistakes can taint the evidence.
 The acquisition phase gives us a perfect snapshot in time (forensic copy) of how the data exists.
 Since identification is the first step and before acquisition, mistakes made here are carried out throughout the process.

 The collection phase involves gathering physical devices, such as the smartphone and other mobile devices.
 Since digital evidence can span multiple devices, systems, and servers, collecting it can become more complicated than securing more traditional forensic evidence.
 There are vital functions that should be performed to protect the evidence.

-Isolating Device Users
+Isolating Cellphone and Device Users